 - additional micro tilt/rotate stage (Deben) for high-precision work on small, demanding samples, e.g. pinned insects

-- Bruker Flat Quad 5060F energy dispersive X-ray detector (EDS) for ultra-fast and shadow-free semi-quantitative elemental analysis and hyperspectral mapping, even on samples that are non-conductive and highly topographic
+- Bruker Flat Quad 5060F energy dispersive X-ray detector (EDS) for ultra-fast and shadow-free elemental analysis and hyperspectral mapping, even on samples that are non-conductive and highly topographic

 - large area elemental mapping of fossilised arthropods